cncf/techdocs/assessments/0008-backstage/0008-backstage.md

 The backlog is robustly **triaged** and documented.
 A **"good first issue"** label is available and prominently recommended.
 Issues are **well documented** with complete descriptions.

 There are quite a few **stale backlog items** open in the backlog list.
-Many, if not a majority, of these seem to be plugin requests.
+Many, perhaps a majority, of these seem to be plugin requests.

 #### New contributor getting started content